carrizom/darkpooltrading/README.md

 The best outcome for this project would be an algorithm that correctly predicts what action to take regarding a particular stock looking at real-time trading data.
 It would be really cool to be able to apply the same techniques that we used on our project for more trading strategies.

 **Unsupervised Learning.**
 For further analysis, it may be helpful to take out data points where block trades have a unit price under $0.30 per share because we realized in our clustering that this are outliers and by eliminating them we could get a more accurate model.
 Additionally, including other related features may be helpful in interpreting the data we do have given the low correlations between the features that we are currently tracking.
-Although, supervised learning is not necessarily improved by correlated features and would provide weights to each feature which may help give us clearer results.

 ## References
 1. Chang, P.-C., Liu, C.-H., Lin, J.-L., Fan, C.-Y., & Ng, C. S. P. (2009).
 A neural network with a case based dynamic window for stock trading prediction.
 Expert Systems with Applications, 36(3), 6889–6898. https://doi.org/10.1016/j.eswa.2008.08.077